-FES reserves the right to make no awards, or fewer awards than would be possible at the \$5,000,000 grand-total level, if an insufficient number of applications are judged to be of suitable scientific quality or relevance to the programs described in Part I. The cost effectiveness of each application will be considered.
-A single award or multiple awards may be made depending on the number and quality of the applications that are received and favorably reviewed.
-Programmatic relevance is a factor in evaluating all grant applications.
+DOE reserves the right to make no awards, or fewer awards than would be possible at the \$90,000,000 grand-total level, if an insufficient number of applications are judged to be of suitable scientific quality or relevance to the programs described in Part I.

 DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
+DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.